wobsoriano/nuxt-clerk-template/README.md

 ![nuxt-clerk-template vercel app_sign-in](https://github.com/wobsoriano/nuxt-clerk-playground/assets/13049130/035804e7-c419-472f-97ff-e25a5ee86373)

 This template shows how to use [Clerk](https://www.clerk.com) in a Nuxt application.
+It is a direct port of the [Next.js starter template](https://github.com/clerk/clerk-nextjs-demo-app-router).

 Clerk is a developer-first authentication and user management solution.
 This starter uses [Vue Clerk](https://vue-clerk.vercel.app), which provides pre-built Vue components and composables for login, signup, user profile, and organization management.
 [Vue Clerk](https://vue-clerk.vercel.app) is designed to be easy to use and customize, and can be dropped into any Vue or Nuxt application.